HOW TO GO GRAY (OR GREIGE-TAUPE) WHEN YOUR ROOM IS BEIGE

 Again, I can’t for sure tell you the above will work without seeing your room, but they’re a place to start.
 When comparing your samples, see how they relate to each beige finish in your home, your exposure, trim, and any other hard or soft finishes that need to be considered.

-If you’re heading out to the paint store to grab samples, stop right there!
+If you’re heading to the paint store to grab samples, stop there!
 Please check out SAMPLIZE Peel & Stick, an AFFORDABLE, EASIER, and more ENVIRONMENTALLY FRIENDLY choice.

 Visit the SAMPLIZE website HERE